Chiral excitation flows of a multinode network based on synthetic gauge fields: Feasibility in experiments

-which manifests a long-range dipole-dipole interaction with complex hopping amplitudes $\tilde{J}_{jk} \sim g^2 e^{i\theta _{jk}}/(\omega_e - \omega_{\ell=0})$~\cite{Phys.Rev.Lett.2021DeBernardis}.
-By setting the gauge invariant flux $\theta_4\equiv \theta_{12}+\theta_{23}+\theta_{34}+\theta_{41}=2\pi$ to break the TR symmetry of each triangular sub-structures, this effective dipole-dipole interaction can to some extent construct the four-node spin-aSGF model.
-Fig.~\ref{fig:MPL}(b) shows the chiral dynamics of excitation, where two factors contribute to the imperfection of this chiral flow.
-Firstly, in this configuration, the coupling parameter of the auxiliary emitter is $\beta_{c}=1.48$ instead of $2$, which is unable to generate a perfect four-node chiral flow.
-Secondly, the unavoidable NNN hopping between emitters from diagonal sites also reduces the fidelity of the chiral flow.
-However, by introducing external coupling channels~\cite{NaturePhoton2013Hafezi,Phys.Rev.X2015Peano,Optica2015Schmidt,Nature2017Lodahl} to eliminate these effects, it is still possible to realize a perfect chiral flow between atoms in this system.
+which contains only the long-range dipole-dipole interaction.
+The complex hopping amplitude is given by $\tilde{J}_{jk} = g^2 e^{i\theta _{jk}} G_0(\boldsymbol{r_j},\boldsymbol{r}_k)/(\omega_e - \omega_{\ell=0})$, where $G_0(\boldsymbol{r_j},\boldsymbol{r}_k)$ denotes the spatial component of the photonic Green’s function~\cite{Phys.Rev.Lett.2021DeBernardis}.
+By setting the gauge-invariant flux $\theta_4\equiv \theta_{12}+\theta_{23}+\theta_{34}+\theta_{41}=2\pi$ to break the TR symmetry of each subtriangle plaquette, this effective dipole-dipole interaction can to some extent simulate the four-node spin-aSGF model.
+Figure ~\ref{fig:MPL}(b) shows the chiral dynamics of the emitter excitation, where two factors contribute to the imperfection of this chiral flow.
+First, in this uniform magnetic photonic lattice, the coupling parameter between the auxiliary emitter and node emitter will be $\beta_{c}=1.48$ instead of $2$.
+Consequently, this deviation prevents the generation of a perfect four-node chiral flow.
+Second, the unavoidable NNN hopping between emitters from diagonal sites also reduces the fidelity of the chiral flow transmission.
+Nevertheless, by introducing external coupling channels~\cite{NaturePhoton2013Hafezi,Phys.Rev.X2015Peano,Optica2015Schmidt,Nature2017Lodahl} to eliminate these effects, it is still possible to realize a perfect chiral flow between emitters in this system.